ouwais1922/DataStructure---Python/Readme.md

     - Function calling in any pg language is managed using a stack
     - Undo (Ctrl+Z) functionality in any editor uses stack to track down last set of operations
-    - Browser history in web browsers
+    - Browser history in web browsers.

 ## Keep in mind :